Key Takeaways

 This might involve scheduling brief, regular check-ins rather than responding to every contact attempt, meeting in public places where behavior tends to be more controlled, or having certain topics declared off-limits for discussion.

-When implementing a low-contact approach, clarity and consistency are crucial.
+When implementing a low-contact approach, clarity and consistency matter most.
 Changing the rules repeatedly or making exceptions during moments of guilt only confuses the situation and undermines your boundaries.

-If you decide that minimal or no contact is necessary for your wellbeing, be compassionate with yourself about this choice.
-Protecting yourself from chronic emotional harm is not selfishโit’s an act of self-preservation that may eventually create space for a healthier relationship in the future, should circumstances change.
+If you decide that minimal or no contact is necessary for your well-being, be compassionate with yourself about this choice.
+Protecting yourself from chronic emotional harm is an act of self-preservation that may eventually create space for a healthier relationship in the future, should circumstances change.

 Finding Healing with Mission Connection’s Family Therapy Support